-١. Name.
+1. Name:

 last first middle

 2. Social security number:

-optional

-3. Date of birth: month/day/year Sex: · · · · · · · · · · · · · · · · · · ·
+3. Date of birth:month/day/year Sex:

 4. Undergraduate college:

-5 Are you a U.S. citizen?
-H not, visa status:
+5. Are you a U.S. citizen?
+If not, visa status: t, visa status:

-3. Are you a 0.5.
-Chizer: ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Tiot, visa status.

-6 Present address:
+6. Present address:

 street

 city state zip code telephone number

-Final date you can be reac hed at that address:
+Final date you can be reached at that address

-month/day/ year
+month/day/year

-7. Permanent home address: treet
+7. Permanent home address:street

 city state zip code telephone number

-8. Are you or have you ever b peen registered at anot ther law school?.
+8. Are you or have you ever been registered at another law school?

 If so, where and when?

-9. Are you applying for transf er admission from ano ther law school?
+9. Are you applying for transfer admission from another law school?

-4.0 ha Carnell I ayı Cahaal hoforo?

-IU. nave you ever applied to t ne Comen Law School Delore!
+10. Have you ever applied to the Cornell Law School before?

 If so, for what year?
 Decision:

--11.
-When did you or will you take the LSAI?
+11. When did you or will you take t he LSAT?

-, date(s) score(s), if available
+date(s) score(s), if available

-12. When did you or will you register with the LSDAS?
+12. When did you or will you regist er with the LSDAS?.

-month/day/ye ear
+month/day/ye ar

-LSDAS registration number:

-10 To be a social and the second and th

-13. To be considered for scholarship awards, you must Financial Aid Service (GAPSFAS) before February 26 Graduate and Professional School
+13. S form must be received at the Law oplicant should register with GAPSFAS

-If you are applying for financial aid, when did you or will you register with GAPSFAS?
+If you are applying for financia l aid, when did you o r will you register w ith GAPSFAS?

 month/day/year

-1.00 wife, that the formalise information is two accords d a brook of contract described

-pro ertify that the foregoing information is true, correct, an mptly inform the Law School-if there is any change in anv of the facts indicated herein

-,,,,, maisated north
+ertify that the foregoing informati pest of my knowledge.
+I shall promptly erein.

-Dat e:Signature:
+Dat e: Signature: